alscheift/pemweb-domain-management-system/README.md

 ## ⚙️ Installation

-Here are the steps to install DomainMS on your local environment:
+Here are the steps to install Domain-MS on your local environment:

 1. Clone this repository to your local directory: